Choose Language

 If you returned to your county 14 days or less before Election Day, you may go to the office of your county elections official, a polling place, or vote center and conditionally register to vote and vote provisionally using the Same Day Voter Registration Process.
 You can visit caearlyvoting.sos.ca.gov for a list of early voting locations where you can complete the Same Day Voter Registration Process.

 As a Military and Overseas Voter, you also have another option if you returned to your county seven days or less before Election Day.
-Instead of using the Same Day Voter Registration process, you may go to the office of your county elections official and apply for registration, request a vote-by-mail ballot, or both.
+Instead of using the Same Day Voter Registration process, you may go to the office of your county elections official and apply for registration, request a ballot, or both.
 If you do this, you will not have to conditionally register to vote or vote provisionally.

 What if I am registered, but was just recalled to service?

-What if I was released from service or required to move and it is after the registration deadline?
+What if I was released from service or required to move and it is after the voter registration deadline?

 If you returned to your county after the registration deadline, you may visit the office of your county elections official, a polling place, or vote center and conditionally register to vote and vote provisionally using the Same Day Voter Registration Process.
 You can visit caearlyvoting.sos.ca.gov for a list of early voting locations where you can complete the Same Day Voter Registration Process.